|Introduction||Text: The Field Trip||Images: On-Site|

 Specimens of the Tui Chub and Three-spine stickleback, while found scattered throughout the fine silts and sands of the upper half of the Manix Formation, are often concentrated in the middle of the sedimentary section in strata roughly 290 thousand years old.
 Curiously, the bones and scales from these species of fish are the most commonly encountered vertebrate fossils in the Late Pleistocene beds.
 The remains are often rather small, however, and even professional paleontologists get down on all fours, with nose to the ground, when prospecting a likely fish-bearing horizon in the Manix exposures.

-Clearly, fossil mollusks are among the most abundant of forms found in the Late Pleistocene section.
-The two widespread beds crammed with well preserved gastropods and pelecypods occur near the top of the formation in distinct zones about 18 feet (5m) apart.
+Also living in ancient Lake Manix were numerous gastropods and pelecypods.
+Such mollusks are among the most abundant of forms found in the Late Pleistocene section.
+The two widespread beds crammed with well preserved snails and clams occur near the top of the formation in distinct zones about 18 feet (5m) apart.
 Their original shell material has been preserved intact, although it is extremely brittle.
-Both mollusk-bearing beds yield a bewildering mixture of forms that. individually, prefer different fresh water habitats, such as rivers, streams, ponds, lakes, bogs and swamps.
+Both mollusk-bearing beds yield a bewildering mixture of forms that, individually, prefer different fresh water habitats--such as rivers, streams, ponds, lakes, bogs and swamps.
 Apparently this unusual assemblage of snails and clams resulted from deposition due to flooding.
 Mollusks from every local habitat were jumbled together by the rising waters of Ice Age storms, then they were transported and dumped into the reaches of Lake Manix by the engorged streams.

 Amid the surrounding countryside a Shasta Ground Sloth might be seen leisurely browsing on the upper branches of a juniper tree; a pack of hungry Dire Wolves is cutting off a large Western Horse from the herd; and a scimitar cat has just brought down a baby mammoth on a open grassy plain.
 There is blood gushing from the punctured jugular and the vulturous condors soar high above.